 Uposatha days are a common practice in Buddhism where practitioners reaffirm and renew their commitment to dharma practice.
 By consciously and intentionally dedicating a period of time to the practice of meditation, keeping precepts, and studying the dharma with others, the practice is developed and strengthened.

 This is an opportunity to receive instruction from a teacher and practice with others in conditions similar to a retreat setting.
 Throughout the day there will be seated and walking meditation, guided group practice, a dharma talk, and a 1:1 meeting with Kynan.

-Date: Next Day of Practice – Sunday 30 October 2022 in-person at The Buddhist Library (Sydney)
+Date: Next Day of Practice – Sunday 28 May 2023 The Buddhist Library (Sydney) and online via Zoom

 More info and registration

 Time: 9:00 AM – 5:00 PM Sydney Time (AEST)

 Cost: Attendance is by dana (generosity).
 After the event you will be invited to make a donation to support the teacher, the Buddhist Library and the Association of Engaged Buddhists.

 Currently these events will take place every two months, offered hybrid at the Buddhist Library (Camperdown, Sydney) and online via Zoom.

 - Sunday 28 May

 - Sunday 30 July